JBrandonS/MLPNG/README.md

 python -m scripts.trainer --model isensee --lensing settings/planck.json
 ```

 > [Weights and Biases](https://wandb.ai/) can be used for logging and tracking the training, similar to an online tensorboard with a few extra features.
-You will need to set up an account and install the `wandb` package to use this feature.
-You can enable this in the `training.py` file.
+You will need to set up an account and install the `wandb` package to use this feature and then enable it in the run settings.

 ## Some Notes